Silvergate is largest bank for cryptocurrency startups

-Silvergate bank is now serving more than 483 cryptocurrency startups in United States by providing them with banking services within a legal framework of traditional banking, and is an example of a go-to bank for many crypto fintech startups at a time when many are struggling to access banking services.
+Silvergate Bank is now serving more than 483 cryptocurrency startups in the United States by providing them with banking services within a legal framework of traditional banking and is an example of a go-to bank for many crypto fintech startups at a time when many are struggling to access banking services.

 Many legacy banks view cryptocurrency dealings as high risk for them and are unable to commit to helping them solve these challenges.
 Although that's partly due to regulatory challenges, the Silvergate bank leads the way to show many others how they could work and cooperate with these types of customers.

 Currently, the bank is a strategic institution for institutional cryptocurrency investors, over-the-counter (OTC) trading desks, and for big cryptocurrency exchanges including Kraken, Coinbase, Gemini and bitFlyer.
 The bank also serves as a host of international clients in the digital currency space.
 The clients can deposit, trade and withdraw on a 24/7 basis.

 Silvergate bank offers APIs and real-time USD settlement solution between counterparties called Silvergate Exchange Network to serve the crypto startups.
 Their deep understanding of regulatory compliance for crypto industry enables them to work with leaders within compliance.
 The Silvergate Exchange Network not only enables real-time transfers and availability of funds for investors using APIs but also the transfer of banks on a peer-to-peer method.
 In other words, this network allows cryptocurrency customers to easily transfer balances between them.